 It is best to use an infra-red thermometer to check the car coolant temperature, since it does not require any contact.

-If you discover one of the hoses is the same temperature as the coolant but that the other hose is cold, it is likely your heater core has become clogged.
+If you discover one of the hoses is the same temperature as the coolant but that the other hose is cold, it is likely your heater core has become clogged, which will explain why your car heating is not working as it should.

 If your car has a valve in the affected hose, you should check to see if it has got stuck.